Computational Biologist | Forensic Microbiologist

 Fields Pathology; bioinformatics; microbial forensics; phylogenetics, genomics

-Institutions Oklahoma State University (OSU); Microbe Finder, LLC (MiFi®)
+Institutions Oklahoma State University (OSU)

 Career

 From 2022 he held research roles at Oklahoma State University (OSU) Institute for Biosecurity and Microbial Forensics (IBMF), working on high-throughput sequencing diagnostics and e-probe design for plant and zoonotic pathogens.
-He later joined MiFi LLC as a computational biologist scientist and continued as a postdoctoral researcher at OSU (2024–Present).

-Current Projects
+Current Project

 Current Appointments